 Still not sure what type of infection you might be dealing with?
 These examples of common fungal infections could help.

-If you’ve been trying OTC treatments and the infection hasn’t gotten better after a week or two, contact a doctor.
+If you’ve been trying OTC treatments and the infection hasn’t gotten better after a week or 2, contact a doctor.
 You should also let them know if the infection comes back as soon as you stop applying the OTC treatment.

 If your at-home treatment seems to be making the infection worse, stop using it immediately and get professional help.